ms-henglu/bicep-types-az/generated/compute/microsoft.compute/2020-06-01/types.md

 * **keyData**: string: SSH public key certificate used to authenticate with the VM through ssh.
 The key needs to be at least 2048-bit and in ssh-rsa format. <br><br> For creating ssh keys, see [Create SSH keys on Linux and Mac for Linux VMs in Azure](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/mac-create-ssh-keys?toc=%2fazure%2fvirtual-machines%2flinux%2ftoc.json).
 * **path**: string: Specifies the full path on the created VM where ssh public key is stored.
 If the file already exists, the specified key is appended to the file.
 Example: /home/user/.ssh/authorized_keys

+## SshPublicKeyGenerateKeyPairResult
+### Properties
+* **id**: string (Required): The ARM resource id in the form of /subscriptions/{SubscriptionId}/resourceGroups/{ResourceGroupName}/providers/Microsoft.Compute/sshPublicKeys/{SshPublicKeyName}
+* **privateKey**: string (Required): Private key portion of the key pair used to authenticate to a virtual machine through ssh.
+The private key is returned in RFC3447 format and should be treated as a secret.
+* **publicKey**: string (Required): Public key portion of the key pair used to authenticate to a virtual machine through ssh.
+The public key is in ssh-rsa format.

 ## SshPublicKeyResourceProperties
 ### Properties
 * **publicKey**: string: SSH public key used to authenticate to a virtual machine through ssh.
 If this property is not initially provided when the resource is created, the publicKey property will be populated when generateKeyPair is called.
 If the public key is provided upon resource creation, the provided public key needs to be at least 2048-bit and in ssh-rsa format.